Frank Sinclair: Personal life

 Sinclair has a son, Tyrese (born 2001).
-Tyrese previously played in the youth team of Blackburn Rovers but was released from the club in 2017.
+Tyrese previously played in the youth team of Blackburn Rovers but was released in 2017.
 Tyrese turned professional with Mansfield Town in July 2019.

 In September 2005, Sinclair, then living in Lostock, Bolton was found guilty of drink driving at Bolton Magistrates' Court.
 He was banned from driving for three years and given a £2,000 fine.